joomcode/redispipe/README.md

 ## Limitations

-- while it allows you to send blocking calls, you shouldn't, because it will block whole pipeline:
+- by default, it is not allowed to send blocking calls, because it will block whole pipeline:
-  `BLPOP`, `BRPOP`, `BRPOPLPUSH`, `BZPOPMIN`, `BZPOPMAX`, `XREAD`, `XREADGROUP`, `SAVE` - you'd better not call this commands.
+  `BLPOP`, `BRPOP`, `BRPOPLPUSH`, `BZPOPMIN`, `BZPOPMAX`, `XREAD`, `XREADGROUP`, `SAVE`.
+  However, you could set `ScriptMode: true` option to enable this commands.
+  `ScriptMode: true` also turns default `WritePause` to -1 (ie almost disables forced batching).
-- `WATCH` command is useless and harmful, because arbitrary commands from concurrent goroutines could be injected between `WATCH` and `MULTI`.
+- `WATCH` is also forbidden by default: it is useless and harmful when concurrent goroutines uses same connection.
+  It is also allowed with `ScriptMode: true`, but you should be sure you use connection only from single goroutine.
-- `PUB/SUB` is not supported. `PUB/SUB` switches connection work mode to completely different, therefore it could not be combined with regular commands, and should spawn new connection instead.
+- `SUBSCRIBE` and `PSUBSCRIBE` commands are forbidden.
+They switches connection work mode to completely different mode of communication, therefore it could not be combined with regular commands.
+This connector doesn't implement subscribing mode.

 ## Installation/Documentation